Criminal Defense Lawyer In Columbia, SC

 - When you are found guilty, you will come to the sentencing phase, where your punishment will be decided by a judge, in accordance with the law.

 - After sentencing, you still have the right to appeal your case.
-Your criminal defense attorney will be able to pursue the various avenues of appealing the conviction, and you will likely remain in jail during this process.
+Your criminal defense lawyer will be able to pursue the various avenues of appealing the conviction, and you will likely remain in jail during this process.
 Some cases do allow for release, pending appeal, though you may be confined to your home during this time.

 The two categories of criminal charges are misdemeanors and felonies, with misdemeanors being the less serious and harshly punished of the two.